-Look for gaps in your knowledge that you can clarify during the meeting in order to find out what the prospect most values and needs.
+Look for gaps in your knowledge that you can clarify during the meeting to find out what the prospect most values and needs.
 Show that you care enough to have put time into your preparation.

-After the meeting, the prospect should be able to say to himself or others, “That freelancer really understood us, was practically ready to start working for us, and probably won’t give us any problems.”
+After the meeting, the prospect should be able to say to himself or others, “That freelancer understood us, was practically ready to start working for us, and probably won’t give us any problems.”

 Thorough research is key to making a good first impression.
 It’s also vital for customizing your ideas and questions for that specific prospect and gig so you can have the most valuable conversation possible.

-3) Create a Leave-Behind
+3. Create a Leave-behind

 During your research, think up two or more specific ways you could use your services to help your client, based on his or her company website, products, offers, and so on.
 Write them up in a decent-looking document that is customized for your prospect.
 It can be one or several pages.